 Determining Percent Composition from Formula Mass

 Percent composition is also useful for evaluating the relative abundance of a given element in different compounds of known formulas.
 As one example, consider the common nitrogen-containing fertilizers ammonia (NH3), ammonium nitrate (NH4NO3), and urea (CH4N2O).
 The element nitrogen is the active ingredient for agricultural purposes, so the mass percentage of nitrogen in the compound is a practical and economic concern for consumers choosing among these fertilizers.
 For these sorts of applications, the percent composition of a compound is easily derived from its formula mass and the atomic masses of its constituent elements.
-A molecule of NH3 contains one N atom weighing 14.01 amu and three H atoms weighing a total of (3 × 1.008 amu) = 3.024 amu.
+A molecule of NH3 contains one N atom with a mass of 14.01 amu and three H atoms with a total mass of (3 × 1.008 amu) = 3.024 amu.
 The formula mass of ammonia is therefore (14.01 amu + 3.024 amu) = 17.03 amu, and its percent composition is:

 % N = × 100% = 82.27%